Mushinako/Discord-Hide-Sidebar/README.md

-# Discord Hide Sidebars
+# Discord Hide Sidebar

-I don't need the side bars all the time, so why not hide it?
+I don't need the left sidebar all the time, so why not hide it when I need more screen dedicated to the messages?

 **This script starts your Discord in debug mode.**
 **This means that your personal information may be visible to other programs on your computer or others on the Internet.**